projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

 #.
 RSA2048 for cryptographic digital signature signing and verification.

-We strongly recommend that SHA512 and RSA3072+ be used for a product shipped in 2018, especially for a product which has a long production life such as an automotive vehicle.
+We strongly recommend that SHA512 and RSA3072+ be used for a product shipped in 2018, especially for a product that has a long production life such as an automotive vehicle.

 The CSE FW image is signed with an Intel RSA private key.
 All other